Legendary Dodgers ace Orel Hershiser to speak at CSUB Hot Stove Dinner

 The event has brought big names in baseball to Bakersfield such as former Dodgers manager Tommy Lasorda, former Giants manager Dusty Baker, Tommy John and 2017 National League Rookie of the Year Cody Bellinger.
 Next, Hershiser will take the stage in support of the CSUB baseball program.

-Individual tickets for the event are $125 with seating is limited to 500.
+Individual tickets for the event are $125 while seating is limited to 500.
 Half of the tickets are already gone.
-Dinner will be catered by Luigi’s, there will be an auction for various items and Hershiser will participate in a question and answer session.
+Dinner will be catered by Luigi’s, there will be an auction for various items and Hershiser will participate in a question-and-answer session.

 Various levels of sponsorships are available.